Jean-François Gentil: Garde royale (1819)

 In 1819, Marshal Laurent de Gouvion Saint-Cyr wanted to modify the organization and the military spirit of the French royal guard.

 He then appointed Captain Gentil with several former officers of the Empire to be incorporated into this corps.

 This is how Gentil passed with his rank of captain in the 4th regiment of the royal guard.

 Second transitional phase (1828–1832)

 Captain Gentil was included in the Royal Guard's dismissal list and was put on leave pay in 1828.

 He was not recalled to military activity until 8 November 1832 when he was appointed as battalion commander in the 49th line infantry regiment.

 French conquest of Algeria (1832–1847)

 Promoted to the rank of Maréchal de camp, General Gentil was appointed at the beginning of 1844 to command the military subdivision and the territory of Algiers in Mitidja.

-This is how he took part on February 1846 in the expedition against the tribes of Khachna Massif within Kabylia and contributed powerfully to the success of the murderous fight of Ouarez-Eddin, which resulted in obtaining the submission of the Flissa tribe.
+This is how he took part in February 1846 in the expedition against the tribes of Khachna Massif within Kabylia and contributed powerfully to the success of the murderous fight of Ouarez-Eddin, which resulted in obtaining the submission of the Flissa tribe.